Boston University Neurology Associates

 Boston Medical Center has a comprehensive inpatient guide which can be viewed on their website.

-Dr. Stephanie Bissonnette also provides consultation to Parkinson’s disease and movement disorders patients receiving acute rehabilitation at Encompass Health Rehabilitation Hospital of Braintree.
+Dr. Steve C. Han also provides consultation to Parkinson’s disease and movement disorders patients receiving acute rehabilitation at Encompass Health Rehabilitation Hospital of Braintree.

 - National Institute of Neurological Disorders and Stroke (NINDS)